Skreen (barony)

 Skreen (also spelled Skryne) is a historical barony in central County Meath, Ireland.

 Baronies were mainly cadastral rather than administrative units.
 They acquired modest local taxation and spending functions in the 19th century before being superseded by the Local Government (Ireland) Act 1898.

 History

 The barony was formed from the territory of Magh Breagh (Brega), which was ruled by the Ua Duinn (Dunnes).
-The Irish feudal barony of Baron Skryne (named for the town of Skryne) was granted to Adam de Feypo after the Norman invasion.
+The Irish feudal barony of Baron Skryne (named for the settlement of Skryne) was granted to Adam de Feypo after the Norman invasion.

 Geography

 Skreen is in the middle of the county, to the east of the River Boyne.
-It contains the Hill of Tara and Dunsany Castle.
+It contains the Hill of Tara, and both Dunsany and Killeen Castles.

 List of settlements

 Settlements within the historical barony of Skreen include: